 This diagram by Oscar Berg is helpful for understanding more positive ways to motivate people.
 Is it really any surprise?
 Ask yourself what motivates you?

 Sarah asked her mentors, colleagues and pretty much everyone else she could think of what worked for them when they had to get a lot done quickly.
-She identified TEN alternatives to cracking the whip and, with an experimental mind-set, tried them all out.
+In a team productivity brainstorm, she identified TEN alternatives to cracking the whip and, with an experimental mind-set, tried them all out.

 - Standing back.
 As Einstein said, ‘We can’t solve problems by using the same kind of thinking we used when we created them.’
 With this in mind, Sarah took a day out of the office to research, think and plan.
 Even though she was insanely busy, she felt it was important to take a step back in order to leap further forward.